tbricca/ski_resorts_map/README.md

  app into it.
 It taught me to better plan and wireframe what my process will be, even if I'm not 100% set on how I want the functionality to be.

  ## Next Steps:
  I intend to continue working on this project and improve it.
 I think there is a lot for me to learn, and a lot of useful functionality that i can add.
-I would like to first trouble shoot my preventDefault function and then eventually add a Google Places Api layer to get information about the resorts.
-I would also like to have the ski resort information on the backend.
+I woudl like to add more ski resorts in the region as well as additional functionality for the user.

  ## Screenshot